 yum -y remove \*nvidia\*

-Then, to install the nvidia-driver packages in Fedora or CentOS/RHEL, perform the following command:
+To do the same in Fedora, perform the following command:

 To add 32 bit libraries on a 64 bit system (for games or applications like Steam):